 Most people are aware that military service can be dangerous.
 Even during peacetime, it’s understood that active service members are at risk of getting shot, or suffering other combat injuries – especially if they are deployed to a volatile area.
 People are also aware of the mental and psychological toll that combat, and combat injuries, can take on our veterans.
-What most people don’t expect are injuries not from combat, but from constant and repeated exposure to chemical agents and environmental contaminants.
+What most people don’t expect are injuries and health problems not from combat, but from constant and repeated exposure to chemical agents and environmental contaminants.

 Mustard Gas, Agent Orange, and Asbestos